An interdisciplinary legal scholar with a background in climate science.

 Climate change is one of the defining crises of our generation.
 In response to robust scientific research on anthropogenic greenhouse gas (GHG) emissions causing climate change, scientists, policymakers, and civil society alike have called for swift action to curb and reduce these emissions.
 Yet the global community still fails to act appropriately to avert the most severe consequences of unmitigated climate change.
 What are some of the key barriers to implementing these mitigation efforts?

-In particular, my dissertation centers on GHG accounting as a process within this science-law-policy-justice interface.
+In particular, my doctoral research centered on GHG accounting as a process within this science-law-policy-justice interface.
 How we measure and account for GHG emissions forms the bedrock of climate change policies.
 Greenhouse gas inventories are essential to the success of global mitigation efforts, particularly in the United Nations Framework Convention on Climate Change’s Paris Agreement, which relies on national-level GHG emissions reduction commitments and reporting.
 To date, GHG inventory science has been approached mainly by the natural sciences.
-My dissertation will contribute to a relatively small and critically important academic community: the law and policy of inventorying itself.
+My dissertation contributes to a relatively small and critically important academic community: the law and policy of inventorying itself.
 Some of my research centers on better understanding GHG inventorying processes and how they can be improved from city to global scales.
 I am currently working on legal research on both improving GHG accounting as well as the impact of greenhouse gas accounting in exacerbating environmental injustices.